 You can find her at siduraludwig.com.

 Sonal Champsee’s short fiction and essays have been published in anthologies and magazines such as The New Quarterly, Ricepaper, and Today’s Parent.
-She was a finalist for the Writer’s Union of Canada’s 2017 Emerging Writers Short Prose contest, and has had a play produced in Seattle.
-She served on the PRISM International Editorial Board for five years, and has been a creative writing instructor for Sarah Selecky’s Writing School since its inception.
+Her novel-in-progress, Everyone Can’t Be Wrong, was shortlisted for the 2022 HarperCollins/UBC Prize for Best New Fiction.
+She writes the advice column Writer Therapy on Substack, has had a play produced in Seattle, and is currently the lead instructor for the Sarah Selecky’s Writing School.
 Sonal lives in Toronto and holds an MFA in Creative Writing from UBC.

 Sonia Ruyts is a former pastry chef and yarn shop owner who has returned to her first love: writing.
 She writes creative nonfiction and essays, as well as short and long fiction.
 Sonia explores themes of identity, loss, and transformation in her writing and is currently at work on her first novel.
 You can find her creative nonfiction in VIDA, The Maine Review, peculiar, and elsewhere.
 Sonia lives with her wife and two children—and their ever-expanding collection of pets—in the Pacific Northwest.